 The fork’s popularity began to grow during the 16th century due to the infamous historical trend setter Catherine de Medici.
 She helped popularize the fork (as well as pasta, olive oil, chianti and the separation of sweet and savoury) with the French tables after her marriage to Henry II.
 At this time, anything Italian was in vogue thanks to the Renaissance.

 The fork also became more popular as hygiene ideals began to change.
 Up until this point, purposely clogging one’s pores with dirt to prevent the plague infiltrating through them was considered a good idea.
-(Similar thought processes were largely why bathing was uncommon during Medieval times- you don’t want disease filled water getting in your pours!)
+(Similar thought processes were largely why bathing was uncommon during Medieval times- you don’t want disease filled water getting in your pores!)
 Many people also preferred to blow their noses directly into their hands instead of onto the tablecloth, as that would be bad manners.
 Now, imagine these same people eating with their hands.

 Naturally, the fork began to seem increasingly attractive to those who preferred their food to be free of filth.
 However, many men still rejected them as they were considered too feminine.
 This began to alter when they began to be crafted with ruffled cuffs….
 This might seem strange to us, but let’s not forget that high heels were originally invented for men, who also commonly wore tights with them…